PART 1, General Information

 SOUTH & CENTRAL RUPUNUNI

-Once you have crossed the Kurupukari river (Ferry) you have arrived in the Guyana area what is closer to the Amazonia than the Caribbean northern coastline.
+Once you have crossed the Kurupukari river (ferry) you have arrived in the Guyana area that is closer to the Amazonia than the Caribbean northern coastline.
 The Rupununi Savanna surrounds the Kunuku Mountains, where wildlife abounds.
-Giant anteaters, huge snakes, harpy eagles, and jaguars all find refuge here. the bird species of the area is the astonishing Cock-of-the-Rock.
-Its orange and black feathers spread into a fine-spun fringe at its wings and a semi-circular crest like the one that brought ancient Roman officers commanding height and notice tops its head.
-3 must do destinations in this area are Rock View Lodge is a destination unto itself.
+Giant anteaters, huge snakes, harpy eagles, and jaguars all find refuge here.
+The bird species of the area is the astonishing Cock-of-the-Rock.
+Its orange and black feathers spread into a fine-spun fringe at its wings and a semi-circular crest like the one that brought ancient Roman officers commanding height and notice, tops its head.
+3 must do destinations in this area are: Rock View Lodge is a destination unto itself.
 Located on the rolling hills and savannahs, the Rupununi River and wooded mountains nearby.
 The Atta Rainforest Lodge is situated approximately 500 meters from the Iwokrama Canopy Walkway.
 And the Iwokrama Research station just past the Kurupukari river crossing coming from Georgetown

 IWOKRAMA RESEARCH STATION

 The Iwokrama Forest is a vast wilderness of nearly one million acres – a protected area and homeland of the Makushi people who have used the forest for generations.
 A unique blend of technology, ancient culture, and traditional knowledge, Iwokrama fulfils its mandate and promise to the world.
 Their mission is to promote conservation and the sustainable and equitable use of tropical rainforests, by undertaking research, training and the development and dissemination of technologies.
 Iwokrama Forest is an extraordinary destination for anyone seeking an authentic retreat to the jungle.

 ROAD FROM LINDEN TO LETHEM